-The other major component of workers’ compensation are the disability benefits paid to injured workers.
+A major component of workers’ compensation are the disability benefits paid to injured workers.
 These benefits replace a portion of your lost wages while you are injured and unable to return to work.
 In South Carolina, workers’ comp will pay two-thirds of your average weekly gross wages in disability benefits, with a capped maximum benefit.
-The maximum benefit for a 2020 claim is $866.67.
+The maximum benefit for a 2023 claim is $1,035.78.

 Wage-replacement benefits depend on your work injury.
 You may be eligible for:

 - TTD or “Temporary Total Disability” – These benefits are paid to workers until they are able to return to work.